hermonochy/QuizMaster/README.md

 ![](images/QM1.png)

- At the end it will give appropriate advice depending on the score.
+ At the end it will give advice appropriate to the score.
+Scores greater than 80& are above average, between 80% and 40% is average and less than 40% is terrible.

  ![](images/QM4.png)